 This page serves as a quick introduction to the project.
 It's written in a form of a list of answers to some of the frequently asked questions.

-It's about creation of user friendly environment for simulation model design and processing.
+It's about creation of user friendly solutions for simulation model design and processing.
 It's about discovering possibilities for collaboration on different kinds of simulations, from multiplayer game worlds to models of cities and economies.

 Right now the project consists of a proposed system for how collaborative simulation-modeling could happen, as well as experimental software implementing things that are necessary for this to happen.